-Each produces film that student a communicates a visual story about a process or activity.
+Each student produces a film that communicates a visual story about a process or activity.
 Students are challenged to tell a cinematic, non-fiction story using only moving images.
 The project focuses on the selection, execution and juxtaposition of shots to create a truthful and interesting documentary narrative.
 Use of story beats and of camera angle, shot-size, focal length, and editing patterns are emphasized.
 Each student directs, shoots, and edits a film of up to 2.5 minutes.